pelayoarbues/quartz/content/notes/Training a Personal LoRA on Replicate Using FLUX.1-dev.md

 ![](notes/attachments/thug-suit-2.webp)
 > [!tip]- Prompt
 > ```md
-An analog portrait of a 40-year-old Pelarbues man, with short hair and a trimmed beard, dressed in formal attire.
+> An analog portrait of a 40-year-old Pelarbues man, with short hair and a trimmed beard, dressed in formal attire.
 He wears a collared white shirt, black necktie, black vest, and a black suit jacket.
 A stylish hat tops his look as he gazes thoughtfully downward.
 His hands rest casually in his pockets, enhancing his composed and elegant demeanor.
 The low-key lighting casts soft shadows against a gray studio background, and the visible film grain adds a timeless, classic feel to this upper-body shot
 > ```

 Here are some adjustments I make during inference:
+- Put trigger word at the beginning of the prompt.
 - **Number of inference steps**: I typically use at least 35 steps to ensure quality output.
 - **Guidance scale**: I prefer to set it between 2.5 and 3 for the diffusion process.
 A lower value tends to produce more realistic images.
 - **Seed management**: Sometimes, the LoRA may generate images that don’t resemble the subject.
 In those instances, I save combinations of the prompt, parameters, and seed to refine and explore the latent space.